Tristan-T-Dev/Tristan-T-Dev/README.md

-# Front-End Developer | Aspiring Blockchain Developer
+# Front-End Developer | Blockchain Developer

 I’m a Computer Science student passionate about building, designing, and experimenting with new technologies.
 I also love competing in **local and international hackathons**.